Combat Zone Wrestling: Maven Bentley Association

-The Maven Bentley Association (MBA) is Combat Zone Wrestling's sister company, run by Maven Bentley.
-The MBA is the sole owner of the Maven Bentley character.
-It provides promoter services to independent wrestling companies as well as the character Maven Bentley for acting and other entertainment endeavors.
-Half of the roster are mainly from CZW.
-The MBA LLC has provided services for some of the top names in the wrestling business such as Ring of Honor (ROH), World Xtreme Wrestling (WXW), World Sumo League (WSL), and Total Nonstop Action Wrestling (TNA).
+The Maven Bentley Association (MBA) is the sister promotion to CZW ran by Maven Bentley.

-In 2007, CZW had a short lived feud with the MBA, who had been running amok in CZW for the past few months with the power-mad Bentley abusing his authority.
-Bentley "hired" a few of CZW's own wrestlers to help him take over the company.
+In 2007, CZW had a short lived interpromotional feud with the MBA.
+In storyline, MBA's founder Maven Bentley was portrayed as a power-mad middle manager who ran amok in CZW and abused his authority.
+Bentley hired a few of CZW's own wrestlers to help him take over the promotion.
 Those wrestlers included Diehard Dustin Lee, Scotty Vortekz, Brain Damage, and D. J. Hyde.
-Bentley himself got involved as he was scheduled to face Lobo in a lumberjack strap match, which he lost at Cage of Death 9.
-The MBA returned to the CZW Arena for its "Economic Crisis" event on January 31, 2009.
+Bentley himself got involved physically in the feud as he was scheduled to face Lobo in a lumberjack strap match at Cage of Death 9.
+Bentley would lose the match, ending the feud.

+The MBA returned to The Arena for its Economic Crisis event on January 31, 2009.